Washington's 5th legislative district

 Washington's 5th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
-The district borders Kittitas County on the east, the 31st legislative district on the south, parts of Maple Valley, Renton, and Issaquah on the west, and Snohomish County on the north.
+The district borders Kittitas County on the east, the 31st legislative district on the south, parts of Maple Valley, Renton, and Issaquah on the west, and Sammamish on the north.

-The largely rural district was represented by state senator Victoria Hunt and is represented by state representatives Zach Hall (position 1) and Lisa Callan (position 2), all Democrats.
+The largely rural district is represented by state senator Victoria Hunt and is represented by state representatives Zach Hall (position 1) and Lisa Callan (position 2), all Democrats.

+Past legislators

+Statehood-1932

+During this period, the state senate and state house districts were geographically distinct.